michelleconville/hangman/README.md

 **Built-in Python Libraries**

+* gspread and google-auth

+To use a Google Sheets API, gspread and google-auth were imported. *google-auth* is needed to access our Google Cloud project, to connect spreadsheet with the project.
+The *gspread* library is needed to access, update and retrieve data in our spreadsheet

 * random

-The random library was imported to access the built-in method of generating a random word selection from a difined list of words.
+The *random* library was imported to access the built-in method of generating a random word selection from a difined list of words.
 The word selected is the secret words the user must gusess in the game.

 *   os

-The os library was imported to create a function to utilise the os.system to clear the terminal.
+The *os* library was imported to create a function to utilise the os.system to clear the terminal.
 This supports a positive user experience on game replay by clearing the previous gameplay and making the screen clearer and more structured.

 **Other**